macrocosme/time_domain_astronomy_sandbox/docs/source/index.rst

 License
 -------

    This project is licensed under the terms of the GNU GPL v3+ license.
+Conditions can be found online.